Bird Seed Treats

 How to do it:

-Cut shapes from slices of bread with a cookie cutter.
+Cut shapes from slices of bread using a cookie cutter.
+Fun shapes to use include birds and butterflies, hearts and other shapes.
 Poke a hole near the top of the bread with the straw or a chopstick.
 Thread a piece of yarn or twine through the hole and tie the ends to make a loop.
 Spread a thin layer of peanut butter on both sides of the bread, then press into a tray of bird seed.

 For the seeds, you can buy a general wild-bird mix that includes sunflower seeds, millet, thistle, safflower seeds, and cracked corn.